The best places to see flowers blossom this season.

 Wild Lupin Flowers, Lake Tekapo, Canterbury, New Zealand

-Surfacing in New Zealand’s springtime (September–November), but flourishing in summer, the elegant Lupin flower can grow to a height of 1.5 m (almost 5 ft).
-Despite their technical status as a weed, these pastel-coloured plants make views across Lake Tekapo all the more picturesque.
+Surfacing in New Zealand’s springtime (September–November), but flourishing in summer, the elegant Lupin flower can grow to a height of almost 5 ft (1.5 m).
+Despite their technical status as a weed, these pastel-colored plants make views across Lake Tekapo all the more picturesque.

 The Death Valley “superbloom” is a rare but sublime occurrence.
 While spring will always bring with it a blossom or two, the right conditions can mean an explosion of yellow, violet, white, and fuschia across the usually sparse grassland scrub.